Ordinary People Can Do

 +correct at 1 July 2015. *gross average, ESFRS, 2006.

-The first question we have to ask is, "Where do you live and/or work?"
+The first question we will ask is, "Where do you live and/or work?"

 The reason for this is that RDS Firefighters carry alerters when on duty and need to be at the Fire Station and ready to turn out within 5 minutes of the alerter sounding, travelling at normal road speeds, typically from home or their place of work.